PaddlePaddle/Paddle/doc/howto/dev/build_en.md

 - How difficult is it to learn Docker?

-  It takes you ten minutes to read https://docs.docker.com/get-started/ and saves you more than one hour to install all required build tools, configure them, and upgrade them when new versions of PaddlePaddle require some new tools.
+  It takes you ten minutes to read [an introductory article](https://docs.docker.com/get-started) and saves you more than one hour to install all required build tools, configure them, and upgrade them when new versions of PaddlePaddle require some new tools.

 - Docker requires sudo